 UW labor contracts and the federal Fair Labor Standards Act determine when overtime eligible employees must get paid overtime when working extra hours.
 The University must follow these requirements regardless of the reason that extra hours are worked.

 PROBATIONARY CLASSIFIED STAFF

-Can probationary employees who do not perform an essential service use accrued annual leave to cover time missed during suspended operations?
+Can probationary employees who do not perform an essential service use accrued vacation time off to cover time missed during suspended operations?

-In order to charge the time off to a particular type of paid leave, the employee must otherwise be eligible to use the leave.
-Probationary classified employees who do not perform essential services and miss time due to suspended operations must either make up time missed or take leave without pay.
+In order to charge the time off to a particular type of paid time off, the employee must otherwise be eligible to use the time off.
+Probationary classified employees who do not perform essential services and miss time due to suspended operations must either make up time missed or take unpaid time off.

 WORKING DURING SUSPENDED OPERATIONS

 Can an employee report to work during suspended operations if their position has not been designated as performing essential services?

 When the University suspends operations it is for safety or for other equally important operational reasons.
 Therefore employees who are not required to report to work during suspended operations should not come to work.

 If the University suspends operations and an employee who does not perform an essential service comes into the office and works, does the employee get paid?

 The University is required to pay an employee for the work performed, but the employee should be advised that they should not come to work unless they are in a position that performs an essential service.